canonical/checkbox/docs/reference/units/resource.rst

 --------------------

 Resource expressions are evaluated like normal python programs.
-They use all of the same syntax, semantics and behavior.
+They use all of the same syntax, semantics and behaviour.
 None of the operators are overridden to do anything unexpected.
 The evaluator tries to follow the principle of least surprise but this is not always possible.